MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/smart-cards/smart-card-and-remote-desktop-services.md

 Smart card support is required to enable many Remote Desktop Services scenarios.
 These include:

 - Using Fast User Switching or Remote Desktop Services.
 A user is not able to establish a redirected smart card-based remote desktop connection.
-That is, the connect attempt is not successful in Fast User Switching or from a Remote Desktop Services session.
+That is, the connect attempt is not successful in Fast User Switching or from a Remote Desktop Services session
 - Enabling Encrypting File System (EFS) to locate the user's smart card reader from the Local Security Authority (LSA) process in Fast User Switching or in a Remote Desktop Services session.
-If EFS is not able to locate the smart card reader or certificate, EFS cannot decrypt user files.
+If EFS is not able to locate the smart card reader or certificate, EFS cannot decrypt user files

 ## Remote Desktop Services redirection